-Our research ranges from wind turbine probabilistic multi-disciplinary design based on aeroelasticity and stress codes and the blade-element momentum theory to advanced wind turbine aerodynamic analyses and design through the development and deployment of cutting-edge Computational Fluid Dynamics (CFD) technologies based on high-performance computing (HPC).
+Our research ranges from wind turbine multi-disciplinary design to advanced aerodynamic analyses through the deployment of Computational Fluid Dynamics (CFD) technologies based on high-performance computing (HPC).

-We develop and use in our daily research activities unique numerical technologies for the analysis and design of horizontal axis wind turbines (HAWTs), vertical axis wind turbines (VAWTs), and also oscillating wing hydrokinetic turbines, a fairly new device for extracting energy from wind and also tidal streams.
+We develop and use numerical technologies for the analysis and design of horizontal and vertical axis turbines, or more recently, oscillating wing hydrokinetic turbines.

-We also focus on wind turbine condition monitoring for reliable and predictable operation of wind farms including the grid connections, working with industry partners including TNEI, Wind Prospect, ALSTOM power and major wind turbine manufacturers in China.
+We also develop condition monitoring techniques for the reliable operation of wind farms including the grid connections, working with industry partners including TNEI, Wind Prospect, ALSTOM power and major wind turbine manufacturers in China.

-Our research focuses on fundamental science to support the development of energy production devices.
+We carry out fundamental research on the development of low-cost high-efficiency solar cells and solar thermal applications.
 For example, enhanced light harvesting structures for improved photoexcitation in silicon solar cells, and photon management techniques for better sunlight capture and concentration.

-The first based in the Engineering Department and is focussed on achieving a better understanding of the effects of fuel variability and its influence on the utilisation of renewable biogas and biosyngas.
-With many of the largest existing fossil-fuelled power stations now turning to biofuels as cost-effective and low-carbon alternatives to oil and coal, the research emphasis is switching to whether these fuels show long-term compatibility with existing combustion systems, and as to what the most efficient use of them might be.
-This research looks at the kinetic and species transport using national supercomputer facilities supported by EPSRC via the SUPERGEN Bioenergy Challenge programme and the EPSRC UK Consortium on Turbulent Reacting Flows (UKCTRF).
+Our biomass research focuses on a better understanding of fuel variability and the utilisation of renewable biogas and biosyngas.
+The research emphasis lies in their long-term compatibility with existing combustion systems.
+The research looks at the kinetic and species transport using national supercomputer facilities supported by EPSRC via the SUPERGEN Bioenergy Challenge programme and the EPSRC UK Consortium on Turbulent Reacting Flows (UKCTRF).

 Knowledge Transfer Partnership with United Utilities Water

-We have also worked with United Utilities Water (UU), part of United Utilities Group PLC, through a Knowledge Transfer Partnership to investigate the issues involved in the production and application of BIOSORBENT, a novel microbial method for the removal of waste from sewage, which uses less energy than existing activated sludge treatments.
+We work with United Utilities Water (UU), part of United Utilities Group PLC, through a Knowledge Transfer Partnership to investigate BIOSORBENT, a novel microbial method for the removal of waste from sewage, which uses less energy than existing activated sludge treatments.